denten-books/plain-text/1-metaphor.md

 Some metaphors are, in this figurative way, more productive than others.
 The poetic use of the metaphor does not merely carry meaning across known domains---it produces new and unexpected connections between them.
-To this effect, Richards cites the poet Percy Shelley who wrote the following in defense of poetry:
+To this effect, Richards cites Percy Shelley who wrote the following in defense of
+poetry:

 > [poetic] language is vitally metaphorical; that is, it marks the before
 > unapprehended relations of things and perpetuates their apprehension, until